emwap/stream-paper/paper.md

 # Streams for EDSLs

 Our new monadic representation of streams is a natural fit for embedded domain specific languages and works particularly well with the technique of combining shallow and deep embeddings [@svenningsson2013combining].
 Monads can be embedded in an EDSL using the technique by @genericmonads11.
-Embedding monads in this way gives fusion for free since the host language applies the right monads laws automatically.
+Embedding monads in this way is particularly attractive: the embedding of monads applies the two monad laws by evaluation in the host language.
+This means that the kind of rewriting explained in the [Fusion] section happens automatically, no extra code needs to be written in order to achieve the optimization.

 Feldspar [@FeldsparIFL2010] has a stream library that uses a monadic embedding.
 The stream library is almost identical to the Haskell